 So, what keeps retailers up at night?
 It’s the same type of headline that impacted Target a few years ago: “40 million credit cards compromised” headlined a CNN news story.
 It’s the prospect of a massive breach that is keeping retailers up at night.

-Loss of trust among customers, the financial hit of a stock price plummeting and having to invest in costly security controls and talent (which run the danger of forming a kneejerk response, rather than being commensurate with the true underlying risk profile of the organization) are some of the costs that retailers will face if they get breached.
+Loss of trust among customers, the financial hit of a stock price plummeting and having to invest in costly security controls and talent (which run the danger of forming a kneejerk response, rather than being commensurate with the true underlying risk profile of the organisation) are some of the costs that retailers will face if they get breached.

 To understand how best to keep these nightmares at bay, it’s important to be aware of conditions or challenges that introduce risk.
 Here are three of the new challenges: